eliranwong/wsl2/README.md

 # Open a File on WSL with Default Windows Application

-For example to open a file, say "my_word_document.docx", located on WSL:
+For example to open a file, say "my_word_document.docx", located on WSL, with Microsoft Word installed on Windows:

 > powershell.exe start "my_word_document.doc"